-(Updated May 2016) I have run this web site in some form now for over a decade.
-Given all the changes that have occurred with technology and mobile phones, this web site needed a new launch and a refresh on all its content.
-I still hope to make this site a solid place for Christians to become better defenders of the Christian Faith and to provide new content that I’ve never considered placing on the web site before today.
+(Updated February 2019) This web site has been managed in some form now for almost two decade.
+Given all the changes that have occurred with technology and mobile phones, a few years ago it got a new launch and a refresh on all its content.
+This site exists to create a solid place for Christians to become better defenders of the Christian Faith and to provide new content that has never been offered.

-As I have always stated for those who might be new to this aspect of the Christian worldview, the word ‘Apologetics’ derives from the Greek word ‘apologia.’
-It is basically defined as a defense or justification provided for a truth claim.
-In Christian terms, it is about the defense and justification of the truth of the Christian Faith: The Good News about Jesus of Nazareth, the Messiah of Israel and the King of the Earth, who died and rose again from the dead.
+For those who might be new to this aspect of the Christian worldview, the word ‘Apologetics’ derives from the Greek word ‘apologia.’
+It is basically defined as giving a defense or justification for a truth claim.
+In Christian terms, it is about the defense and justification of the truth of the Christian Faith: The Good News about Jesus of Nazareth, the Messiah of Israel and King of the World, who died and rose again from the dead.

-The primary passage of scripture in which we find this exhortation to give a defense of our Christian Faith is 1 Peter 3:15-17, which states:
+The primary passage of scripture in which we find this exhortation is 1 Peter 3:15-17 (NIV’84):

-More than any thing, we must know that it is better to suffer as a Christian, than to feel more at ease doing evil.
-The Lord Jesus has promised that those who trust and obey Him will live with God forever and inherit a New Heavens and a New Earth one day that this is greater than anything we could imagine.
-Therefore, we must do what is right in the eyes of God, no matter what the consequences may be, and we must rely on God’s Spirit to carry us through the difficult seasons of this present life.
+Basic faithfulness teaches us to know that it is better to suffer as a Christian, rather than repay evil with evil.
+Jesus has guaranteed that his people will dwell with God forever in a New Heavens and a New Earth and we have received the down payment of that promise by the indwelling Holy Spirit.
+Therefore, we can and should do good no matter what the consequences may be, trusting that God’s Spirit will carry us through the difficult seasons of this present life and lead us safely into the next.

 The ministry Statement of Faith is found in the Four Ecumenical Creeds.
 These are excellent summaries of the key Christian doctrines and should be learned by all Christians everywhere.